 The STI is an annual 'at risk' incentive scheme.
-The level of STI reward opportunity is set as a percentage of an employee's TFR.
+The level of STI opportunity is set as a percentage of an employee's TFR.
 This percentage is determined by the Remuneration and Nomination Committee with reference to market comparator data, the scope of the employee's position and responsibilities and the employee's ability to influence outcomes.
 The maximum STI that can be earned is capped to minimise excessive risk taking by Executives and other plan participants.

-What is the performance requirement?
+What are the performance requirements?